 The AAGBI Prize for Innovation in Anaesthesia, Critical Care and Pain 2017 is open to all Great Britain and Ireland-based anaesthetists, intensivists and pain specialists.
-The 2017 Prize will be presented at the AAGBI Winter Scientific Meeting in London 11-13 January 2017.
+The 2017 Prize will be presented at the AAGBI Winter Scientific Meeting on Friday 13 January 2017.

 The aims of the AAGBI Prize for Innovation: